Title: Executive Assistant

 Board of Directors

-- Interest in gaining experience working closely with an executive leader of early childhood issues and learning about and working closely with nonprofit leadership.
+- Interest in gaining experience working closely with an executive leader focused on early childhood issues and working closely with nonprofit leadership.

 - Excellent interpersonal skills.

-- Self-starter who is flexible, motivated, and able to take initiative.
+- Proactive self-starter who is flexible, motivated, and able to take initiative.

-- Strong digital and online skills desired, including Microsoft Office Suite, Salesforce (or similar database management platform), and the Adobe Suite
+- Strong digital and online skills desired, including Microsoft Office Suite (particularly Outlook for calendar management), Salesforce (or similar database management platform), and the Adobe Suite.

 - 401(k) Retirement Savings Plan with qualified match and contribution